jEnbuska/react-proxy-state/README.md

 Context State
 -------------
-Context state is owned and served by ContextProvider Component, that lives in the component hierarchy root.
+Context state is owned and served by ***ContextProvider*** Component, that lives in the component hierarchy root.
-ContextProvider Component is created by `createProvider`function, that takes initial application state as 1st parameter.
+ContextProvider Component is created by ***createProvider*** function, that takes the initial state as 1st parameter.
 ```
 import {createProvider} from 'react-proxy-state'
 const ContextProvider = createProvider(initialState);